 David: And do you think that, one of the comments I had in 2019 was around the software that was available and everything in the cloud and they have this piece of software here, and this piece of software here and the two wouldn’t talk.
 Have you seen anything leading in towards that?

-David: Any other changes? any other change that you are predicting here on our first video for the year?
+David: Any other changes? any other change that you are predicting here on one of our first videos for the year?

 Damien: Started a couple years ago there’s a lot of smaller business and I think that is starting to get swallowed up by bigger businesses.
 So I’ve watched the trend over the last couple years, average rent roll is five hundred, now it’s one thousand.
 The numbers are getting bigger, even conversations with team members, offshore team is now, we’re not taking about our staff member here, staff member there, we’re talking about how do we actually build something that is supposedly more global.
 We’ve got bigger dreams than just five hundred properties or one thousand properties or two thousand properties or whatever it is, there’s a really big trend when dealing with big clients.
 I’m looking at actually building teams cost effectively.
 I suppose don’t want to go through the hum-drum of having someone in Australia trying to make it work in the Philippines or India or somewhere offshore where they go, hey, do you understand what you’re doing and doing that so the biggest trend that I’m seeing is bigger businesses and I suppose lots of them, a lot of people are getting to that age thinking about retirement, I don’t want to do property management anymore.
 So I think that will be a big trend for 2020.
 Automation, Artificial Intelligence as it comes along and gets more ingrained into it.
 But customer service —